MatthewTourond/CANSSI-Case-Studies-Competition/README.md

 Won British Columbia regional competition (2019-10-8)

-Participating in the national competition (2019-11-2)
+Participating in the national competition on (2019-11-2)